AppOmni-Labs/event-maturity-matrix/docs/data-definition-reference.md

 Each category will be referenced by one or more event_types.
 Additionally, a category can be referenced as an `include` or `exclude` property value on a defined `attribute`.

-Below is an example of a category defintion:
+Below is an example of a category definition:

 > Each category must have a unique ID in the format of `C####` where `####` is a unique (sequential) number.